 With the CSRD adopted, the following additional requirements are added:

-Double materiality concept: Sustainability risk (incl climate change) affecting the company + Companies’ impact on society and environment;
+Double materiality concept: Sustainability risk (incl climate change) affecting the company + companies’ impact on society and environment;

 (source: kpmg)